 Follow Little Rebel Buddha on Instagram.
 Connect with me.

 More from Little Rebel Buddha

-I stumbled a cross a field of beautiful yellow flowers and only one really caught my eye.
+I stumbled across a field of beautiful yellow flowers and the only one really caught my eye.
 This flower sparked something within my heart/mind; an old memory of being scared to walk in my own truth.
 An old memory of feeling misunderstood, a feeling of being comfortable living in my own shell.
 But this flower […]

 I still remember the day we both went our separate ways.
 You held me hostage.
 I almost suffocated.
 You brought me to my knees and I begged for mercy.
 It took some time to heal, to pick up the pieces.
 And it was such a relief to jump towards the light back then.
 But here we are […]

 The spiritual vision is not a ‘luxury’ anymore, but essential for survival.
 Back in the day in ancient civilizations, we had the shamans, high priestesses to share the soul’s voice.
 Spiritual practices were limited – Only a small group of people had access.
 At this time it has become essential and urgent to follow the […]